Introduction

 Generated RSAs

-If an RSA is generated through the Grant Shares workflow, then the 30-day window starts on the associated grant date of the RSA.
+If an RSA is generated through the Grant Shares workflow, then the 30-day window starts on the associated grant acceptance date of the RSA.
 When this workflow is completed and the holder has accepted the RSA, they can run the Make 83(b) Election workflow.

 Uploaded RSAs